Enzo Ferrari: Personal life

 Ferrari was made a Cavaliere del Lavoro in 1952, to add to his honours of Cavaliere and Commendatore in the 1920s.
-He also received a number of honorary degrees, including the Hammarskjöld Prize in 1962, the Columbus Prize in 1965, and the De Gasperi Award in 1987.
+He also received several honorary degrees, including the Hammarskjöld Prize in 1962, the Columbus Prize in 1965, and the De Gasperi Award in 1987.
 He was posthumously inducted into the International Motorsports Hall of Fame (1994) and the Automotive Hall of Fame (2000).

 Death

-Ferrari died on 14 August 1988 in Maranello at the age of 90.
-No cause of death was given.
-His death was not made public until two days later, as by Enzo's request, to compensate for the late registration of his birth.
+Ferrari died on 14 August 1988 in Maranello at the age of 90, of leukemia.
+Because he was a private person, and because he feared popular protests due to the fact that Ferrari's team had been beaten by McLaren in every race of the 1988 season so far, Enzo expressed the wish for his death to be reported in the media only on 16 August, the day after his burial (witnessed only by his family) on 15 August.
 He witnessed the launch of the Ferrari F40 shortly before his death, which was dedicated as a symbol of his achievements.
 In 2002 Ferrari began production of the Ferrari Enzo, named after its founder.